 Heart Failure Readmission and Rebound Hospitalisations

-Over 30% of hospitalisations for heart failure in Australia and New Zealand result in death or readmission within 30 days.
-One out of three, these are startling odds.
+A 2017 study found that over 30% of hospitalisations for heart failure in Australia and New Zealand resulted in death or readmission within 30 days (Labrosciano et al. 2017).

-Unfortunately, there are few working solutions routinely offered outside of an ever-expanding series of drug options.
+Unfortunately, there are few working solutions for reducing readmission that are routinely offered, outside of an ever-expanding series of medication options.

-There are a few useful recommendations available which stress non-pharmacologic management of the heart failure (HF) client.
+Some recommendations stress non-pharmacological management of heart failure (HF) patients.
 For one, there is a need to educate and counsel patients about the importance of dietary restriction of salt and fluid management (water restriction).
-Failure to manage both dietary elements is the single most common cause of flare-ups in congestive heart failure patients.
+Failure to manage both of these dietary elements is a common cause of flare-ups in congestive heart failure patients.

 Unfortunately, there is a cataclysmic disconnect between the provision of ‘good counsel’ and proper follow-through.
 When a patient receives stellar advice from a qualified professional, all that has occurred is an (often one-way) discussion.

-Therapists were born to teach exercise, implement practice sessions, correct form and cheerlead.
-Unfortunately, even a master clinician is unable to make a single person rise-up from the recliner once the therapist leaves the building.
+Therapists can teach exercise, implement practice sessions, correct form and cheerlead.
+Unfortunately, even a master clinician is unable to make a single person rise up from the recliner once the therapist leaves the building.

-This lack of willingness to participate in the joys of exercise may not actually be a lack of willingness to participate, it could also be depression.
-Depression affects one-fifth of patients with chronic heart failure.
-Most patients with HF would benefit from a screening for depression.
+A lack of willingness to participate in the joys of exercise may not actually be a lack of willingness to participate - it could, instead, be depression.
+Depression affects one-fifth of patients with chronic heart failure (Bordoni et al. 2018).
+Therefore, patients with HF could benefit from screening for depression.

-So what about the proper management of medication?
-Guidelines make a compelling argument for having a qualified person routinely review and simplify medication regimes.
-Whether patients have the cognitive capacity to manage complex medication regimes is vital to assess and to alter these regimes to reduce any such complexities.
+Guidelines make a compelling argument for having a qualified practitioner routinely review and simplify the patient's medication regimes.
+Determining whether patients have the cognitive capacity to manage complex medication regimes is vital to assess and alter these regimes to reduce any such complexities.